Tha'er Bawab: Barcelona, journeyman in Spain

 Bawab split the 2006–07 season with Real Madrid Castilla – for whom he did not appear officially – and another reserve team, FC Barcelona B, scoring three goals for the latter as both sides suffered relegation (the former in the Segunda División, the latter in the Segunda División B).

 In the following three seasons, he competed in the country's third tier, being relegated with all the clubs – CE L'Hospitalet, CD Alfaro (which he joined in January 2009) and Moratalla CF.

 Romania

 Bawab signed a two-year contract with ACF Gloria 1922 Bistriţa in late June 2010.
 Midway through the season, as his team would eventually suffer relegation, he joined fellow Romanian Liga I side CS Gaz Metan Mediaş.

 On 4 August 2011, Bawab scored two goals against 1.
 FSV Mainz 05 in the last qualifying round of the UEFA Europa League, one in each leg as Gaz Metan eventually won on penalties.
 On 26 September, he added two more in a 2–1 league home win over FCM Târgu Mureș.

 In September 2014, free agent Bawab moved to CS Universitatea Craiova also in Romania's top flight.
 He remained in the country the following years safe for a very brief spell in the Qatar Stars League with Umm Salal SC, representing FC Steaua București, FC Dinamo București, CS Concordia Chiajna and FC Dunărea Călărași.

+Bawab retired in 2023 aged 38, his last club being Spanish amateurs AD Villaviciosa de Odón.
+Still as an active player, he worked as a taxi driver.